My Photography & Travel Guide to The Maldives

 Best Time to Visit

-November to April is the dry season, with calm seas and clear skies.
+From November to April, the dry season brings calm seas and clear skies.
 This is ideal for sunrise and sunset photography, aerial shots, and underwater clarity.

 May to October brings more dramatic skies, scattered rain, and rich, moody light.
 It’s perfect for capturing texture and drama.